FabricMC/fabric-docs/develop/class-tweakers/enum-extension.md

 :::

-### Specifying Fields {#specifying-fields}
+### Passing Constructor Arguments {#passing-constructor-arguments}

-If the target enum has fields to initialize and no default, no-arg, constructor, you must shadow a target class constructor to specify fields in your custom entry.
+If the target enum has no default constructor, you must shadow a target class constructor and pass the needed arguments to your added entry's declaration.

 For example, let's add a new `RecipeCategory` entry.
-Create a constructor matching the target, and annotate it with `@Shadow`.
+Create a constructor matching the desired one in the target class, and annotate it with `@Shadow`.

 <<< @/reference/latest/src/main/java/com/example/docs/mixin/class_tweakers/RecipeCategoryMixin.java#enum-extension-ctor-impls-example-mixin